highered-esricanada/od_layer/README.md

 This is an experimental sample that contains significant portions of the [source code](https://github.com/damix911/ds-demo-2019) for the *Postcard from Esri* demo [presented](https://www.esri.com/en-us/about/events/devsummit/agenda/agenda) at the [Esri Developer Summit 2019](https://www.esri.com/en-us/about/events/devsummit/overview)

-The purpose of the Origin-Destination layer is to enable interactive visualization of origin-destination data matrices associated with polygon geometry data.
+The purpose of the Origin-Destination layer in this project is to enable interactive visualization of origin-destination data matrices associated with polygon geometry data.
 It uses code derived from the original Esri sample for drawing polygons in a [custom WebGL layer view](https://developers.arcgis.com/javascript/latest/sample-code/custom-gl-visuals/index.html) to display zones.
 Colours are applied to each zone using a lookup object that is calculated on-the-fly from an origin-destination matrix to display the amount of time, cost, or other measures that relate to travelling to or from a selected zone and all other zones.
 With this implementation, the displayed colours on the map can be updated very rapidly, making the visualization of the differences in origin-destination relationships across a dataset with many zones fluid and interactive.

 When a given zone is chosen, then the values associated with travelling to/from that zone and all other zones are analyzed.
 A colour range is calculated representing +/- one standard deviation from the mean of all values.
 Then a colour for each zone is calculated based on this range and saved in a dictionary object.
 As the WebGL layer view draws each zone, it uses the colour assigned to the corresponding zone from the dictionary object.